Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

 \sectionPRL{Uncertainties} Systematic uncertainties are evaluated by varying an aspect of the simulation and repeating the unfolding.
 The procedures used here closely follow other recent H1 analyses~\cite{Andreev:2014wwa,Andreev:2016tgi}.
 The HFS-object energy scale uncertainty originates from two contributions: HFS objects contained in high $p_{\mathrm{T}}$ jets and other HFS objects.
 In both cases, the energy-scale uncertainty is $\pm$1$\%$~\cite{Andreev:2014wwa,Kogler:2011zz}.
 Both uncertainties are estimated separately by varying the corresponding HFS energy by $\pm1\%$.
 The uncertainty of the measurement of the azimuthal angle of the HFS objects is $\pm 20$ mrad.
 The uncertainty of the measurement of the energy of the scattered lepton ranges from $\pm0.5\%$ at backward and central regions~\cite{Aaron:2011gp} to $\pm$1$\%$ at forward regions~\cite{Andreev:2014wwa}.
 The uncertainty of the measurement of the azimuthal angle of the scattered lepton is $\pm1$ mrad~\cite{Aaron:2012qi}.
 The uncertainty associated with the modeling of the hadronic final state in the event generator used for unfolding and acceptance corrections is estimated by the difference between the results obtained using \textsc{Djangoh} and \textsc{Rapgap}.
 Given that the differential cross sections are reported normalized to the inclusive jet cross section, normalization uncertainties such as luminosity scale or trigger efficiency cancel in the ratio.

 The bias of the unfolding procedure is determined by taking the difference in the result when unfolding with \textsc{Rapgap} and with \textsc{Djangoh}.
 This procedure gives a consistent result to unfolding detector-level \textsc{Rapgap} with \textsc{Djangoh} (and vice versa).
+It was also verified that unfolding \textsc{Rapgap} with itself using statistically independent samples gives unbiased results within MC statistical uncertainties.
 The \textsc{Rapgap} and \textsc{Djangoh} distributions bracket the data and have rather different underlying models.
-Therefore, this closure test provides a realistic evaluation of the procedure bias.
+Therefore, comparing the results with both generators provides a realistic evaluation of the procedure bias.
 This uncertainty is typically below a few percent, but reaches 10\% at low $q_{\rm T}^\text{jet}/Q$.

 The total systematic uncertainty ranges from 2 to 25$\%$ for $\ptjet$; from 3 to 7$\%$ for $\eta^{\rm jet}_{\mathrm{lab}}$; from 4 to 15$\%$ in $q_{\rm T}^\text{jet}/Q$; and from 4 to 6$\%$ for $\Delta\phi^\text{jet}$.